gyorilab/indra_db/rest_api/README.md

  Statement.
 For example the (hypothetical) sentence "KRAS was found to actively inhibit BRAF" does not support the Statement "KRAS activates BRAF".
 As another example (here a grounding error), would be that the sentence "IR causes cell death", where IR is Ionizing Radiation does not support the extraction "'Insulin Receptor' causes cell death".

 The two different levels also have different hashes.
 At the *pa* level, the hashes discussed [above](#from-hash) are used, as they are calculated from the knowledge contained in the statement, independent of the evidence.
 At the *raw* level, a different hash, the `source_hash` is used, which identifies a specific piece of evidence, without considering the Statement extracted.
-Within a statement JSON, there is a key "evidence", with a list of Evidence JSON, which includes an entry for "source_hash":
+Within a Statement JSON, there is a key "evidence", with a list of Evidence JSON, which includes an entry for "source_hash":
 ```python
 {"evidence": [{"source_hash": 98687578576598, ...}, ...], ...}
 ```
 Once you know the level ("pa" or "raw"), and you have the correct hash (the shallow pre-assembly hash or the source hash), you can curate a statement by POSTing a request with JSON data to the endpoint, as shown in the heading.
+The JSON data should contain the following fields:
+- **tag**: A very short word or phrase categorizing the error, for example "grounding" for a grounding error.
+- **text**: A brief description of what you think is most wrong.
+- **curator**: Your name, initials, email, or other way to identify yourself.
+ Whichever you choose, please be consistent.

+Note that you can also indicate that a Statement is _correct_.
+In particular, if you find that a Statement has some evidence that supports the Statement and some that does not, curating examples of both is valuable.
+In general, flagging correct Statements can be just as valuable as flagging incorrect Statements.

 ## Usage examples